European Parkinson's carers survey

-In January 2019, the EPDA began a new data collection project; our goal is to understand the challenges carers of people with Parkinson's have to face.
-We aim to demonstrate the individual and societal cost consequences that caring has on individuals – consequences that are too often ignored by governments and decision makers across Europe.
+In January 2019, the EPDA began a data collection project with the goal to understand the challenges carers of people with Parkinson's have to face.
+We aimed to demonstrate the individual and societal cost consequences that caring has on individuals – consequences that are too often ignored by governments and decision makers across Europe.

 In January-February 2019, we reviewed existing research literature and similar surveys to highlight key themes and issues that are common to carers of people living with Parkinson’s and with other neurodegenerative conditions.